viblo/pymunk/README.rst

 capable 2d physics library `Chipmunk <http://chipmunk-physics.net>`_.

-The first version was released in 2007 and Pymunk is still actively developed and maintained today, more than 10 years of active development!
+The first version was released in 2007 and Pymunk is still actively developed and maintained today, more than 15 years of active development!

 Pymunk has been used with success in many projects, big and small.
 For example:
-3 Pyweek game competition winners, more than a dozen published scientific papers and even in a self-driving car simulation!
+3 Pyweek game competition winners, dozens of published scientific papers and even in a self-driving car simulation!
 See the Showcases section on the Pymunk webpage for some examples.

-2007 - 2022, Victor Blomqvist - vb@viblo.se, MIT License
+2007 - 2023, Victor Blomqvist - vb@viblo.se, MIT License

 This release is based on the latest Pymunk release (6.4.0), using Chipmunk 7 rev 0593976ef47fcb3957166bd342f6b2bafe4d0e44 .